pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

 ## Prerequisites

 When DM performs a full data replication task, the DM-worker is bound with only one upstream database.
 The DM-worker first exports the full amount of data locally, and then imports the data into the downstream database.
-Therefore, the worker's host needs sufficient storage space (The storage path will be specified later when creating the task).
+Therefore, the worker's host needs sufficient storage space (The storage path is specified later when you create the task).

 - [Hardware and software requirements](https://docs.pingcap.com/tidb-data-migration/stable/hardware-and-software-requirements)